-Some three dozen outside contributors have had their work published in hidden europe over the last twelve years — out of more than a thousand would-be contributors who have contacted us in the same period.
-So while we encourage good writers with a tale to tell to get in touch, just be aware that the chances of getting a piece accepted are very slim.
+Some three dozen outside contributors have had their work published in hidden europe over the last dozen or more years — out of more than a thousand would-be contributors who have contacted us in the same period.
+So while we encourage good writers with a tale to tell to get in touch, just be aware that the chances of getting a piece accepted are not always high.
 We turn down lots of beautifully written and perceptive articles, just because they don’t quite hit the mark.
 Please read on and see how to submit to hidden europe.

 We are not just another travel magazine.
 Rarely do we cover famous destinations, and the glitz and the gloss of posh hotels and the finest restaurants we leave to others.
 We write about everyday Europe with passion, care and conviction, and we hope that our guest contributors will bring that same positive sense of enquiry to the people and places about which they write.
 Only very rarely do we accept travelogues, and we have never published a simple account of a writer’s holiday, no matter how exotic the destination.
 We are looking for something more: a wide and balanced understanding of how a place and its people function, backed up by reasoned views, careful explanation and perceptive insights.
 These are not the sort of properties easily born of just a brief engagement with a destination.
 We like what we publish to reveal the authority that the author brings to the topic.
 Where we contract external authors, we really are looking for something that is evocative, impeccably researched and well crafted.
 Our external authors have often lived and worked in the areas about which they write.